iitaellu/Endless_runner_game/README.md

 From source code

-1. Download the .zip file from the "code" tab to a folder of your choice. (downloading might tike a while)
+1. Download the .zip file from the "code" tab to a folder of your choice. (downloading might take a while)
 2. Open your file Management system, and open the folder where you downloaded .zip file.
 3. Extract the .zip file to a location of your choice.
 4. Follow path: DesktopVersion -> Outdoor Cat Game.exe.